curv3d/curv/ideas/Packages.md

 This also means I won't have 'parameterized file readers'.

-**Parameterized File Readers**
+## Parameterized File Readers

-* If additional parameters must be supplied in order to interpret the contents of a file, then a new function must be defined that is specific to that file type.
+Suppose that additional parameters must be supplied in order to interpret the contents of a file.
+How are these parameters specified?

+* The original plan was to provide type-specific file import functions with extra parameters beyond the pathname.
 Eg, `svg_file` or `dxf_file`.
-* This is the case where the File mechanism can provide functionality not duplicated by the other 2 reference mechanisms.
-* But, this may be a bad idea.
-There's no mechanism to refer directly to a file embedded in an external Tree or Package.
-What to do?
-  * An Tree can provide an API to its clients for accessing data files that require a parameterized file reader.
-  * We can banish the concept of a parameterized file reader.
-Instead,
+  But, I want to deprecate the file function.
+* Put the parameters into an optional separate file, with the same basename as the file being imported, but with a `.opts` file extension.
+  This contains a JSON or CURV record literal.
+  This is compatible with using the `file.identifier` syntax for referencing file based components within a package.
-    * A file reader for something like an SVG or DXF file can return a subtype of Shape that provides rich access to the data.
+* A file reader for something like an SVG or DXF file can return a subtype of Shape that provides rich access to the format-specific data.
 * An external tool can convert one of these files into an alternate form that can be read by Curv without parameterization.
 For example, mesh files are not directly readable in Curv, you must instead convert the mesh to an RSDF file, and provide the mesh conversion parameters to this external tool.
-    * If we banish parameterized file readers, then the File mechanism can be deprecated, and perhaps not supported in a Tree.

 ## Trees